day8/re-frame/docs/EPs/0001-CaptureHandlerMetadata.md

 This EP proposes that:
   1. all current registration fucntions in th API be superceeded by a new single function `reg`
-  2. that a new macro be introduces XXX
+  2. that a new macro be introduced
   2. the leaf nodes of the `registrar` which are currently just the handler function, become instead a map of values related to the handler, including a doc string, the file/line where defined, specs, etc, and, of course, the handler itself.

-## Motivation #1
+## Motivations

 There's preasure from multiple directions to collect and retain more metadata about handlers:
-  - see tickets like [#457](https://github.com/Day8/re-frame/issues/457) arguing for docstrings
+  - tickets like [#457](https://github.com/Day8/re-frame/issues/457) argue for handler docstrings
-  - adding a specs for events, so they can be checked at dev time?
+  - adding specs for events, so they can be checked at dev time
-  - when re-frame becomes less of a framework and more of a library, handler registrations will likely be "grouped" into "packages".
-So that 'package' information about handlers will need to be retained.
+  - when re-frame becomes less of a framework and more of a library, handler registrations might need be "grouped" into "packages".
+So that "package" information about handlers will need to be retained.

-## Motivation #2A

-We'd like tooling, like `re-frame-10x`, to help programmers when they are learning a new code base.
+We'd like `re-frame-10x` to actively help programmers when they are learning a new code base.
 That's one of [the four stated goals](https://github.com/Day8/re-frame-10x#helps-me-how).

-re-frame should be capable of providing these tools with "the complete inventory" of handlers available within an application.
-This would allow `re-frame-10x` to, for example, provide details for all handlers used in the processing of an event.
+Ideally, re-frame would be capable of providing tooling with "a complete inventory" of all handlers available within an application, along with useful metadata on these handlers.
+When an event is processed, the audit trail of handlerd involved should be rich with information.

-## Motivation #2B
+## Macro?

-As part of this retained handler inventory, we'd like to capture the namespace and line number for each registered handler automatically.
+As part of the retained handler metadata, we'd like to capture the namespace and line number for each registered handler automatically.
 This will necessitate the introduction of a macro for registrations.
 (Up until now, macros have been resisted)

+Introducing docstrings into registrations also pushes us towards a macro solution because we'd like to remove the docstring in production builds.

 ## Method